MTG x TMNT

 Blue/Red: Artifacts

-It’s pretty easy to say that this archetype cares about artifacts.
-However it’s also important to note that all of Blue/Red’s signpost cards are slow: the uncommons are expensive, and the commons require some setup to be maximally effective.
+It’s pretty easy to say that this MTG TMNT archetype cares about artifacts.
+However, it’s also important to note that all of Blue/Red’s signpost cards are slow: the uncommons are expensive, and the commons require some setup to be maximally effective.
 Expect to spend the early turns playing defensively while building incremental card and board advantage.
-And once the later turns arrive, slam Brilliance Unleashed for value or Baxter Stockman for sheer murderous effectiveness.
+Later, slam Brilliance Unleashed for value or Baxter Stockman for sheer murderous effectiveness.

 Black/Green: Disappear